 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term care patients that saw functional improvements, such as with activities of daily living.
+This tells you the percentage of short-term residents that experienced functional improvements, such as with activities of daily living.
+Higher levels of autonomy with ADL's usually correlates with successful rehabilitation services.

 Scores for Williamsburg, VA